 Having shoveled up everything I could find in the Net, it finally hit me that we were dealing with the flu.
 No wonder, since the flu season is up and running.

 This post contains Amazon affiliate links!
-It means if you click on the link and buy a product, I will earn a small commission to no additional cost to you.
 Rest assured that I only recommend products and brands I have trust in or used personally.
-Thank you for supporting my blog.
-You are AWESOME!

 What is the Difference Between Cold and Flu?

 Flu Symptoms in Children